Meet Our Preceptors

 Mike received his Bachelor’s degree in Pharmacy from The Ohio State University.
 He completed residencies in Hospital Pharmacy and Hospital Pharmacy Administration at Mount Carmel Medical Center and completed in a Master’s degree in Hospital Pharmacy Administration at The Ohio State University.

-Sarah Lee, PharmD, MSSarah Lee, PharmD, MS
+Sarah Lee, PharmD, MSSarah Lee, PharmD, MS, 340B ACE

 Education